 We’ve been looking at life on the farm over the past couple of weeks and we’ve had lots of fun taking day trips, doing sensory activities and playing with a vintage farm set.
+It’s interesting how much the boys’ take in when we do themes like this and how much they learn through sensory activities and crafts projects.
+So I’ve decided to share with you, what we have been up to while learning all about the farm, including our 9 farmyard fun play ideas that you can do with your little one!

 We kicked off our farmyard theme with a visit to Stockley Farm in Cheshire, which started off with a ride in a tractor and trailer.

 This is such a great place for younger children because there is so much for them to do.
 During our visit we got to see lots of different farm animals such as pigs, calves, goats, sheep, chickens and horses.
 All of them loved attention and the boys loved stroking them.
-Oliver particularly liked the really soft bunny rabbits in the petting corner.
+Bearr particularly liked the really soft bunny rabbits in the petting corner.

 As well as all of the animals, there is a nature trail, a sand pit with diggers, a playground, an indoor soft play area, a bouncy castle, a ride on tractor park and an array of activities throughout the day.
 So if you have little ones, it is definitely worth a visit.